Celebrating 30 years at WTVR in Richmond, Cheryl has been an Anchor/Reporter with the CBS 6 News team since September 1984.

 With over 40 years broadcast experience, Cheryl has previously shared her knowledge of television and radio as an Adjunct Professor at J. Sargeant Reynolds Community College in Richmond.

 She spends many nights and weekends hosting or speaking at community events, emceeing pageants, and making many other personal appearances.
 Cheryl has also narrated a planetarium show for the Science Museum of Virginia.

 Cheryl says one of the fun highlights of her CBS 6 career was a speaking role (2004) on CBS's longest-running daytime drama, "Guiding Light", which ended a 72-year run in September 2009.
 She was able to do that while taking viewers behind the scenes on the popular "soap".

-Before coming to WTVR-TV, Cheryl worked as a TV news Anchor/Reporter in Binghamton, New York , and a freelance "Lifestyles" reporter in Rochester, New York.
-Prior to that, she spent nine years as a Radio Disc Jockey in her hometown of Rochester.
+Before coming to WTVR, Cheryl worked as a TV news Anchor/Reporter in Binghamton, New York , and a freelance "Lifestyles" reporter in Rochester, New York.
+Prior to that, she spent nine years as a Disc Jockey and in various positions in radio in her hometown of Rochester.

 YWCA “Outstanding Women” Award (2008)

 Urban League of Greater Richmond “Community Legend Award) (2007)

 Richmond Broadcasters Hall of Fame Inductee-Lifetime Achievement Award (2007)